ChronoGraph: A Real-World Graph-Based Multivariate Time Series Dataset: Empirical Evaluation

 The results in Table~\ref{tab:ad_metrics} show that performance remains modest across the evaluated methods.
 Prophet achieves the strongest individual results, though it still suffers from a very high false negative rate.
 Isolation Forest and OC-SVM detect more anomalies but at the cost of high false positive rates, while autoencoder-based detection and foundation models (TabPFN-TS, Chronos) perform poorly overall.
 The ensemble of Prophet, Isolation Forest, and Autoencoder offers somewhat more balanced performance, but remains far from reliably identifying disruption periods.
 Taken together, these results indicate that methods commonly used on time-series, when applied in a topology-agnostic fashion, struggle to account for the complex dynamics of microservices.
 Incorporating the dependency graph into forecasting or detection may offer a promising path toward more effective approaches.

-It is also important to stress that our ground-truth labels are sparse and limited to reported service disruptions.
+It is important to stress that our ground-truth labels are sparse and limited to reported service disruptions.
 As a result, the dataset likely contains anomalous behaviors that were not escalated into incidents, either because they were transient or because the affected services self-recovered.
-Detections of such patterns are counted as false positives under our current evaluation, but they can still be operationally valuable.
-Identifying these non-catastrophic anomalies could support preventive maintenance and help operators detect issues before they become service-impacting.
+While detecting these currently counts as false positives, they are operationally valuable, potentially helping operators identify issues before they become service-impacting.